-The wearing and replacement schedules should be determined by the Eye Care Practitioner.
+The wearing and replacement schedules should be determined by the eye care practitioner.
 Patients tend to over-wear the lenses initially.
-The Eye Care Practitioner should emphasize the importance of adhering to the initial maximum wearing schedule.
+The eye care practitioner should emphasize the importance of adhering to the initial maximum wearing schedule.
 Regular checkups, as determined by the eye care practitioner are also extremely important.

-CooperVision recommends that all Biocomfort 128 (comfilcon A) lenses be discarded and replaced with a new lens on a frequent replacement basis.
+CooperVision recommends that all AVAIRA lenses be discarded and replaced with a new lens on a frequent replacement basis.
 The eye care practitioner is encouraged to determine an appropriate lens replacement schedule based upon the response of the patient.